 In the end, the only person who can decide which tool to use is you, the author.
 But we highly recommend using both tools to ensure the best overall revision.

-Check out Wordvice’s full suite of revision services, including admissions editing, academic editing, business proofreading, and editing services for writers.
+Check out Wordvice’s full suite of revision services, including admissions editing, academic editing, business editing services, and editing services for writers.
 If you’re ready to give your professional or personal a true professional polish, there’s no one better in the industry.

 Wordvice Editing Services

 Admissions Editing Services include Essay Editing, Cover Letter Editing, Personal Statement Editing, Statement of Purpose Editing, Recommendation Letter Editing, and CV/Resume Editing Services.

 Academic Editing Services include Paper Editing, Manuscript Editing, Thesis Editing, Dissertation Editing, and Assignment Editing Services.

 Business Editing Services include Document Editing, Report Editing, and Blog Editing Services.